feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 ### PART A — ESTABLISH SPOKEN STARTING POINTS FIRST

 Before writing a single word of prose, establish a spoken starting point for every paragraph in the script.

-For each paragraph, document three things in a table:
+Use the three-column table format — it makes the discipline visible and auditable before any prose is written, and ensures every paragraph has a committed starting point before the prose phase begins.

 | Para | Raw thing being communicated | First 6 words |
 |------|------------------------------|---------------|